Have weeds been running amok in your lawn this winter?

 How to remove creeping Oxalis from your lawn

 Once again, a selective herbicide such as LSA All Purpose Weed Control will help to eradicate these weeds in all lawn types including Kikuyu and Couch and is safe to use on most varieties of Buffalo except the ST varieties.
-Coolabah Turf carries a wide range of weed and pest control products for Buffalo and other lawn varieties.
-Remember to always follow the manufacturer's instructions on the pack.

 For all the best winter weed combatting products and aftercare tips to ensure your lawn is ready for spring, visit our online shop.